AllenInstitute/bmtk/docs/autodocs/source/builder.rst

       return syn_list

-There is also a 'all_to_one' iterator option that will pair each source node with a list of all available target nodes.
+There is also a **all_to_one** iterator option that will pair each source node with a list of all available target nodes.

 Individual Edge Properties (The ConnectionMap)